Jeanne Poiret Boivin: Marriage

 In 1893 Jeanne married René Boivin, a trained goldsmith and engraver.
 René had worked for his family's business as a goldsmith upon graduating high school and later apprenticed with Parisian craftsmen to learn the trade of jewelry making.
 He became recognized as a master by the age of 25 and went on to establish his own jewelry workshop.
 After marrying, the two settled into an apartment near the workshop located at 38 Rue de Turbigo.
 Over the course of their marriage, the two would go on to have three children together and their daughter, Germaine, would later work in their workshop.

 The couple worked to successfully establish their jewelry firm.
 Jeanne managed the bookkeeping and oversaw the accounts while her husband executed the designs.
 He was becoming known for his skill in engraving and the firm was gaining popularity.
 In 1907 they moved the workshop to Rue des Pyramides and settled into a new, spacious apartment on the Boulevard Haussman.

 Paul Poiret

 During the beginning of the 20th century, Jeanne's brother Paul Poiret was simultaneously making a name for himself in the fashion industry.
 The group formed a symbiotic relationship.
 Paul provided Boivin famous, wealthy clientele and in turn René designed pieces to accessorize his clothing collections.
 Additionally, Jeanne and René would attend Paul's lavish soirées where they would rub shoulders with the elite.
 Soon their firm was catering to movie stars, artists, intellectuals, and even royalty.
-A few of their notable clients included fashion icon Elsa Schiaparelli, Louis de Vilmorin, and Empress Nam Phuong.
+A few of their notable clients included fashion icon Elsa Schiaparelli, Louise de Vilmorin, and Empress Nam Phuong.